kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 54: August 2, 2020

+**Today's Progress**: I finished section 10.
+I added worked on the authorization aspect of the project.
+I added the admin role after adding the authentication middleware to routes which are handling data.
+I also started working on section 11.

+**Thoughts**: It's sunday already.. the weekend always goes by so fast!
+I'm happy that now I'm able to maintain coding for two hours for a week or so.
+I hope I can continue that because I'm already seeing my progress!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/56bc9a4a44b822c97dc72a93bb6ac279f438de6e)

+---

 ### Day 53: August 1, 2020

 **Today's Progress**: I worked on section 10.
 I added a route for authenticating a new user and learned about JWT Web Tokens and how to use bcrypt when saving a user's password in the db.